zendframework/zfbot/CONTRIBUTING.md

     slack name to which you will connect.
 - Twitter consumer key and secret, and access token key and secret.
 For this, you will need to create a Twitter app integration via https://apps.twitter.com.
-- A Discourse API key; ask @weierophinney for one when you're ready.
 - A GitHub personal access token: https://github.com/settings/tokens

 With that information: